NVIDIA/cccl/libcudacxx/docs/extended_api/memory_resource/resource_ref.md

 ### `resource_ref`: a type-constrained resource wrapper

-With the property design shown above a library has flexibility in checking constraints and querying custom properties.
+With the property design depicted in [`cuda::get_property`](cuda::get_property), a library has flexibility in checking constraints and querying custom properties.
 However, there is also a cost in providing function templates for a potentially wide range of inputs.
 Depending on the number of different memory resources, both compile time and binary size might increase considerably.

-The type-erased `resource_ref` and `async_resource_ref` resource wrappers aid in efficiently coalesce such APIs into a single function.
+The type-erased `resource_ref` and `async_resource_ref` resource wrappers aid in efficiently coalescing such APIs into a single function.

 ```c++
 void* do_allocate_async(cuda::mr::async_resource_ref<> resource, std::size_t size, std::size_t align, cuda::stream_ref stream) {